malikkabegum/malikkabegum_project/README.md

 tags: [brainhack, ADHD, neuroimaging, connectivity]

-# Summarize your project in < ~75 words.
-This description will appear at the top of your page and on the list page with other projects..

 summary: "This project examines dynamic functional connectivity (dFC) within the Default Mode Network (DMN) in children with ADHD using the ADHD-200 dataset.
 Key methods of analyses include time-varying correlation, clustering of connectivity states, and group comparisons to understand how brain network dynamics differ in ADHD"

 ## Project definition